Architecture

 per-session asyncio.Lock, and the history and subrun records.

-values and either can be set to None to disable that form of eviction.
+(default 100) each cap the store; set either to None to disable that form of

 FastMCP’s ctx.set_state(serializable=False) is request-scoped, not